FAQs

 Conditions of the Tender Offer

-When will the Company Shares will be delisted?
+When will the Company Shares be delisted?
 How long can the Company Shares be sold in the stock market?

 How much is the purchase price?